Germany–Philippines relations: Bilateral relation

 Philippine Secretary of Foreign Affairs Albert del Rosario visited Germany in December 2011.
 He met with his counterpart German Foreign Minister Guido Westerwelle.
 Also, German Foreign Minister Westerwelle visited the Philippines in February 2013 accompanied by a German business delegation.
 He held talks with President Benigno Aquino III and Foreign Affairs Secretary Albert del Rosario.
 Germany and the Philippines history have come to some peculiar intersections like the Battle of Manila Bay.
 As recounted by Former President Fidel V. Ramos during the inauguration of the Mabuhay Germany expo in 2008, German ships were closely watching during the siege, awaiting the outcome.

+Two Presidents of Germany have undertaken state visits to the Philippines: Heinrich Lübke (as President of West Germany) in 1963 and Frank-Walter Steinmeier in 2026.

 Filipinos in Germany

 There are more than 60,000 Filipinos in Germany consisting of people from various walks of life, including migrant workers in the medical sector and marine-based industries, as well as a number of women married to German men they met through international marriage agencies.
 Filipinos in Germany have established more than one hundred civic organizations.
 Karaoke contests are a particularly popular form of social gathering.
 Church-based volunteer work is also widespread and has been particularly successful in encouraging social engagement by female migrants, aimed at assisting the local Filipino community as well as raising money for charity projects in the Philippines.
 Filipinos are well-integrated into German society, viewed by their neighbors as hardworking, skillful and peaceful.
 According to a 1997 survey by the Netherlands' Universiteit van Tilburg, 75% feel they have no problems with cultural or linguistic adjustment.
 Reliable estimates on the number of Filipinos in Germany are difficult to obtain.
 The German embassy to the Philippines estimated that 35,000 Filipino citizens worked in Germany as of 2008, and that another 30,000 had naturalized as German citizens.
 Roughly 1,300 Filipinos acquire German citizenship each year.
 Official figures of the Federal Statistical Office of Germany showed 23,171 Filipinos residing in the country as of 2003; that number did not include Filipinos naturalized as German citizens, nor those who resided in the country illegally.
 A 2007 study by scholars of the Philippine Migration Research Network suggested that the number of illegal residents might be as high as 40,000.
 However, the Philippine consulate-general claims that the number of Filipinos illegally residing in Germany is very small.
 As a result of the early female-dominated migration of nurses, the Filipino community in Germany is heavily gender-imbalanced, with nearly 3.5 women for every man, according to the Federal Statistical Office of Germany.
 Only in Hamburg is this ratio reversed.